Corporate Governance Guide

 - The shareholders entrust capital into the Company and thus, the Company is required to achieve profits through its business activities and to ultimately increase shareholder value over the medium and long-term.
 It is the basic mission of the Company to comply with such shareholders' entrustment.
 Based on this basic mission, the Company must fulfill its respective responsibilities to its stakeholders (interested parties), such as employees, business partners, customers, consumers, local residents and communities, etc. In the meantime, the Company as a member of society is expected to perform business activities in full observance of social norms and contribute to society.

 - Amid this basic framework, we work to conduct superior corporate activities through corporate management that embraces corporate governance.
-By emphasizing corporate governance, we aim to contribute to the company's prosperity, fulfill our corporate social responsibility ("CSR") and ensure accountability (full disclosure of information that we are responsible for explaining).
+By emphasizing corporate governance, we aim to contribute to the Company's prosperity, fulfill our corporate social responsibility ("CSR") and ensure accountability (full disclosure of information that we are responsible for explaining).

 - Teijin implements a management structure that ensures transparency and fairness based on the beliefs stated above and will disclose information on a timely basis.
 In addition, to boost competitiveness, Teijin must create an organization and mechanism that enables it to make speedy decisions and to execute those decisions.
 Furthermore, Teijin requests each of the Group Companies and the Managers to conduct superior business activities as well as to promote with every effort the increase in the shareholder value.

 Teijin has adopted and will continue to adopt appropriate mechanisms for corporate governance, from time to time.
-Accordingly, Teijin will review the mechanisms yearly and such changes may be made in accordance with changes in the social and legal environment.
+Accordingly, Teijin will review the mechanisms yearly and such changes shall be made in accordance with changes in the social and legal environment.

-Directors and the board of directors
+Directors and the Board of Directors

-- 1.Roles of the board of directors
+- 1.Roles of the Board of Directors

 The main goal of Teijin's Board of Directors is to maximize shareholder value each fiscal year and over the medium and long-term.
 At the same time, it must pay close attention to the position of the stakeholders other than the shareholders.
 The Board of Directors must also deliberate, determine, and approve any management policies, and the overall plans of the entire Teijin Group, and any other items required by law or other regulations.
 Furthermore, the Board of Directors is responsible for ensuring accountability.
-It must also clarify its policies on compliance and how to manage risks surrounding the company, and supervise those implementations.
+It must also clarify its policies on compliance and how to manage risks surrounding the Company, and supervise those implementations.

-- (3)The outside Directors must satisfy the Independent Director requirements, to be stipulated separately.
+- (3)The outside Directors must satisfy the Independent Director Requirements, to be stipulated separately.

-- 3.Position of Chairman
+- 3.Position of Chairperson

-- 4.Representative director
+- 4.Representative Director

 In principle, the Company shall have not more than three Representative Directors including the CEO.